SeismoTech/propreye/README.md

-Propreye = preprocessing for Gradle.
+Propreye: preprocessing for Gradle.
 ======================================================================

-**Propreye** is preprocessing (template execution) plugin for Gradle.
+**Propreye** is a preprocessing (template execution) plugin for Gradle.

 The initial goal was to macro expand repetitive Java code dealing with primitive types (typically, when you implement an algorithm on `int[]` and then you need to repeat the same chunk of code for `long[]`, `short[]`, ...).
-But this plugin can be used to preprocess any other programming language or to do any other kind of preprocessing during compilation.
+But this plugin can be used to preprocess any other programming language or to do any other kind of preprocessing during project building.

 This plugin defines a task `org.seismotech.propreye.PropreyeTask` that expands all the templates defined in an input directory